whyseehell/open_edm/README.md

 multiple vendors, asset types and data types.

-vendor adapter: an iterator class that return each row featured in a  data vendor file as python data dictionary.
-The example provided is bbg_standard_file_reader.py  that returns the data from a Bloomberg back office file.
-Try the code with the equity_"region".out files.
+DataFileIterator.py an iterator class that return each row featured in a  data vendor file as python data dictionary.
+It relies on data sources adapter classes to read the files and prepare the data for the iteration.
+There are 2 adapters provided that can be used as follows:

+data_file_type  | adapter                  | description

+BOStandard      | Reader_BOStandard.py     | read a standard Bloomberg back office file.
+TextHeaderComma | Reader_TextwithHeader.py | reads a text file with a header row, comma separated TextHeaderTab   | Reader_TextwithHeader.py | reads a text file with a header row, tab separated

 The process start with the indexing of the file data.
 Each row in the data files is stored as a whoosh index (http://whoosh.readthedocs.io/en/latest/index.html) document